hiroyuki-kasai/ClassifierToolbox/README.md

-# ClassifierToolbox : A Matlab toolbox for recognition.
+# ClassifierToolbox : A Matlab toolbox for classifier.

 ----------